peplatform/peplatform.github.io/developer/administrator/README.txt

-Start with the VISTA SDK & DDK (Subscription Only)
+Start with the Microsoft Windows Vista SDK & DDK (Subscription Only)

 Update Ztools from XP SP3 Source and build it first and create a developer->administraor->sdktools directory.